PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 Two specific versions of the Kritical Hit project will be presented to the jury: version 1.0 during the first oral exam scheduled for June 24th, 2025, and version 2.0 — or possibly 2.5 — during the second oral presentation (date TBD).

+#### Data Migration and Backward Compatibility

+As new features are introduced across MVP phases, particular attention will be paid to ensuring that saved data, configurations, and battle templates remain functional and forward-compatible.
+Specific strategies include:

+- **Phase 3 → Phase 4**: Entity objects, Capacity objects and their classes will be updated to integrate new type attributes without breaking existing data.

+- **Phase 4 → Phase 5**: The transition from a 4-type to a 6-type system will be handled by updating the effectiveness structure.
+Existing custom moves and Pokémon will adapt to new type definitions.

+- **Phase 5 → Phase 6**: Templates created in previous versions (including pre-save/load support) will remain usable.
+The system will support legacy loading with internal migration logic to upgrade their data format silently.

+- Across versions, older configurations will not require user intervention to remain usable in newer versions unless critical incompatibilities are detected.

 ### 5.2 Non-Functional Requirements

-// Consider adding:
-- Performance metrics (specific response times)
-- Data backup frequency
-- Maximum concurrent users supported
-- Memory usage limits
-- Browser/device compatibility details
+### 5.2 Non-Functional Requirements

-- **Accessibility**: The User Interface of this product must be accessible to people unfamiliar with RPG games or computer software in general.
-Indeed, Kritical Hit’s range of capacities must bring a satisfaction rate around 95% of users.
+- **Accessibility**: The User Interface of this product must be accessible to users unfamiliar with RPG games or software.
+Kritical Hit’s design must maintain an intuitive experience, ensuring that at least 95% of users report satisfaction during usability testing.

-- **Configurability**: The software must allow different settings that could be freely personalized by the user when he uses any feature.
+- **Configurability**: The software must allow customizable settings for all available features.
+Users should be able to tailor configurations (e.g., battle parameters, UI layout) to suit personal or project needs.

-- **Flexibility**: The software must have room to add new potential features to improve the creativity of the battle systems.
-Indeed, any update of the application shouldn’t require too much effort for the software engineer.
+- **Flexibility**: The software must support the easy integration of new features to enable creative expansion of battle systems.
+Updates to core functionalities should not require significant rework or refactoring by the development team.

-- **Responsiveness**: Most user inputs (button, selection) and interactions effects (button growing when mouse hovering, etc...) must be fast.
-The maximum response time for them should be 100ms to ensure user-friendly interactivity.
+- **Responsiveness**: Interface feedback must be fast.
+Button clicks should respond within 100 ms, menu navigation should not exceed 200 ms, and loading a new battle template must occur within 500 ms. The simulation menu — the application's core — must support real-time updates and quick interface reactions to maintain usability.

-- **Re-usability**: The software’s interface could be reused as a model for any future software requiring a user-friendly interface.
+- **Re-usability**: The software’s interface design should be modular and well-structured, allowing it to be reused in future software projects requiring accessible and intuitive system creation interfaces.

-- **Scalability**: The software must be able to contain a large database of battle system templates, and its performance shouldn’t be too highly impacted by the amount of data used.
+- **Scalability**: The software must be capable of handling a growing collection of battle system templates with stable performance.
+While exact data size thresholds are to be determined, the system must remain responsive as data accumulates.

-- **Security**: The user’s personal data must be protected from any cyberattack when he is logged in.
-Furthermore, the software should prevent any leak from the template’s database.
+- **Security**: Any personal data saved by the user must be protected from unauthorized access or tampering.
+Template files must be safeguarded from unintended overwrites, deletion, or corruption.

-- **Usability**: The software’s interface must be simple to understand and appealing enough to encourage people to use it.
+- **Usability**: The interface must be easy to understand and visually appealing, enabling users to navigate menus and complete tasks without extensive documentation.
+Visual feedback (e.g., hover effects) must enhance clarity without clutter.

+- **Reliability**: Users must always be able to load their most recently saved battle templates.
+While automated backup isn’t a current priority, manual saves should be fully reliable and restorable.

+- **Compatibility**: The application is primarily developed for Windows desktop systems.
+It must remain operable on typical Windows school/university computers, and should support future testing on alternative platforms (e.g., Mac OS).

 ### 5.3 Acceptance Criterias